← Programs / Commerce (Business)

 In today’s global business environment, international experience is a standout item on your resumé.
-Studying abroad offers students a life-changing opportunity to be immersed in another culture and region of the world, thereby developing cross-cultural skills and a global perspective.
+Studying abroad offers students a transformative opportunity to be immersed in another culture and region of the world.
+Students develop cross-cultural skills and a global perspective.

-In addition to study abroad, Sprott students have many opportunities to gain international experiences, including taking part in international case competitions, global leadership programs, and international internships.
+Sprott students have many opportunities to gain international experience, including taking part in international case competitionsand international study tours.

 Co-operative education (co-op) is an option open to the students in the Bachelor of Commerce program.
 Through co-op, you will:

-- Learn how to find work in a competitive job market; and
+- Learn how to find work in a competitive job market.

 - Earn money to help offset student debt.